One Hundred and Third Amendment of the Constitution of India

 The One Hundred and Third Amendment of the Constitution of India, officially known as the Constitution (One Hundred and Third Amendment) Act, 2019, introduces 10% reservation for Economically Weaker Sections (EWS) of society for admission to Central Government-run educational institutions and private educational institutions (except for minority educational institutions), and for employment in Central Government jobs.
 The Amendment does not make such reservations mandatory in State Government-run educational institutions or State Government jobs.
 However, some states have chosen to implement the 10% reservation for economically weaker sections.

-Currently, the quota can be availed by persons with an annual gross household income of up to ₹8 lakh.
+Currently, the quota can be availed by persons with an annual gross household income of up to ₹800000.
 Families that own over 5 acres of agricultural land, a house over 1,000 square feet, a plot of over 100-yards in a notified municipal area or over a 200-yards plot in a non-notified municipal area cannot avail the reservation.
-Persons belonging to communities that already have reservations such as Scheduled Castes, Scheduled Tribes and the "non creamy layer" of Other Backward Classes are also not eligible for reservation under this quota(creamy layer of OBC crosses 8 lakh limit).
+Persons belonging to communities that already have reservations such as Scheduled Castes, Scheduled Tribes and the "non creamy layer" of Other Backward Classes are also not eligible for reservation under this quota(creamy layer of OBC crosses 800,000 limit).